jimearruti/ddsp_interpolate/README.md

 The dataset used for experiments was the [UMRP Dataset](https://labsites.rochester.edu/air/projects/URMP.html), which consists of several subfolders with different instruments.

-Evaluation is done using the code from [BRAVE](https://github.com/fcaspe/BRAVE)
+Evaluation is based on code from [BRAVE](https://github.com/fcaspe/BRAVE)